jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 There's so much more to be said and so many more concepts surrounding `async/await`.
 Some include:

 - What is a `SynchronizationContext`?
 When should I be aware of this?
-- What about .Net Core vs .Net Framework - is there a difference I should be aware of?
+- What about .NET Core vs .NET Framework - is there a difference I should be aware of?
 - Why can I mark a method as `async void`?
 What does this do?
 Should I do this?
 - How do I offload CPU intensive work to a background thread/task?
 - Is it possible to do work on a background thread and return to the UI thread at the very end?
 - How do I call a method marked with the `async` keyword from synchronous code?
 What happens when I do this?

-**Let me know what you think - or if I've missed something etc. Thanks!**

 # Keep In Touch